 the assumption they are making is that they know God, when in fact they are

-going to hell for the very opposite reason, because they don't know God.
+going to hell for the very opposite reason, because they don't know Him.
 Hell exists because

-of the nature of God; He is so great and amazing, and He made a universe to
+of the nature of God; He is greater than anyone can imagine, and He made a universe to

 1Pet 1-1